jasminaaa20/MNIST-GAN/README.md

 # MNIST-GAN

+This repository contains two Deep Learning Models
+1. A Classifier trained on MNIST dataset to classify its hand-written like numbers
-A Generative Adversarial Network trained on MNIST dataset to generate hand-written like numbers
+1. A Generative Adversarial Network trained on MNIST dataset to generate hand-written like numbers